The Architecture of Perception

 Girls were buried under a school in Minab.
 A residential tower burned in Bahrain.
 Surfers walked out of the water in Tel Aviv as sirens screamed across the coastline.

-Earlier, in the same month, flight logs and sealed depositions surfaced, names connecting to names connecting to intelligence agencies and heads of state, private islands and stolen children whose stories will never reach the resolution of a courtroom.
+Earlier, in the same month, flight logs and sealed depositions surfaced, names connecting to names woven through intelligence agencies and heads of state, private islands and stolen children whose stories will never reach the resolution of a courtroom.
+Iran and Epstein arrived on the same feed and scroll pace.
+Many of us felt this unique form of insane collision.

 ...